stooone/ASK21_B21/README.md

 * DONE auto-switch between stf, te
 * DONE update averager reading on display
 * DONE get a decimal point into maccready display
-* separate the TE calculation into a separate module
+* DONE separate the TE calculation into a separate module
 * DONE include sim time difference in the smoothing formula
 * use needle acceleration to calculate needle position for smoothing
 * change smoothing to NEEDLE not the total energy calculation